Non Volatile Extended Memory (NVEM) User's Guide

 We introduced the first NVEM features into MMi200 and SL99 with language dialect 15.
 We call this type 0 (zero) NVEM, and it has special support in the SPLat/PC programming software (over and beyond the 30+ instructions that apply to all future types of NVEM).
 With type 0 NVEM SPLat has acquired not only a potentially large (up to 30K) memory for user configuration data, but also a versatile table lookup capability.

 Note: NVEM type 0 (NVEM0) makes otherwise unused FLASH memory in the controller available for tables and other uses.
 It is the nature of FLASH memory that it will wear out after a certain number of writes (reads don't affect it).
 For that reason the NVEM0 in most controllers is unlikely to be suitable for applications involving frequent writes, such as data logging.
-Please refer to the documentation for your specific SPLat model for more details.
+As such, many controllers do not permit writes to NVEM0.
+P lease refer to the documentation for your specific SPLat model for more details.

 CAUTION: You must take into account the possibility of power failing right in the middle of writing to any non-volatile memory.
 Unless specifically stated for the SPLat product you are using, there is always a possibility that data will be corrupted if that happen.
 You must therefore ensure, by the design of your system, that there will be no disastrous consequences of corrupted data.